smarthomeNG/plugins/avdevice/README.md

 #### avdevice_zone[0-4]@[instance]: [command]

-specifiy the zone number and instance.
+Specifiy the zone number and instance.
+If you don't use zones you can either use "avdevice" or "avdevice_zone0" as attributes.

 The command has to correspond to a "base" command in the relevant text configuration file in the avdevice plugin folder named the same as the "model" configured in plugin.yaml.
 It is important to set the correct type for each item.
 The Pioneer RS232 codeset expects bool and int types only.
 For example to set the listening mode to "pure direct", the item has to be int and you set it to the value "8".